Dhar Tichitt: Initial excavations

 The site was first extensively excavated by Patrick Munson in the late 1960s, with him publishing a detailed description of the sites in 1971.
 Munson determined an archeological sequence which he deemed to have existed entirely during the Neolithic period.
 He divided the site into eight discreet temporal phases based on the artifacts, architecture, and locations in the area.
 These periods were named, in chronological order, as follows: Akreijit, Khimiya, Goungou, N'Khall, Naghez, Chebka, Arriane, and Akjinjeir.

 In the Akreijit deposit, his excavation discovered various microliths of diverse size and purpose, scrapers, projectile points, quartz pebbles and cores, milling stones, and a particular ceramic pottery culture.
 The Khimiya phase yielded a larger amount of pottery, although a significant portion of it was of the same variety as the Akreijit layer.
 The most notable contents of the Khimiya phase were the huge number of fish and shellfish remains, as well as other aquatic cultures; this deposit indicated that the people of this time were extensively using the lakes in the region.
 The Goungou layer yielded largely similar pottery and lithic culture to that of the Khimiya, while the N'Khall only contained a small amount of unique lipped jars in a different stratigraphical layer.

 The Naghez layer showcases a major departure from the previous phases, since the sites contain precise stone-masonry constructions which measured 20 to 40 meters in diameter.
 These compounds appear to have been walled and fortified.
 Although the ceramic culture remained constant in this period, there was a change with the newfound presence of large amounts of non-portable milling stones.
 The Chebka period had the same level of architectural complexity, with the only major difference being the placement of the sites.
-Interestingly, the Chebka and later sites did not appear to contain any evidence for aquatic fauna, which may point to the advancement of desertification.
+The Chebka and later sites did not appear to contain any evidence for aquatic fauna, which may point to the advancement of desertification.

 The last two periods, Arriane and Akjinjeir, are characterized by their much smaller and more compact sites.
 Both the Arriane and Akjinjeir phases still appeared to have some level of walls, albeit no real fortifications.
 The lithic and ceramic cultures found at the site were much less diverse and not aesthetically-driven as some of the previously dated artifacts were.